 "I designed the first Orgasm blush the way I design all my colors," Nars said.
 "It just happened that Nars fans fell in love with the name and the color.
 It didn't seem that daring, but everyone loved it."
 Surprisingly, when I pressed on about the reactions to the name—as it's quite sexual in nature—he responded that it didn't feel taboo.
 In fact, he came up with the name before creating the color (which is probably how he got the shade just right).
 Nars continued, "When I named it, I always felt like it was a good way to actually get an orgasm by just buying a blush, so why not?
 I wanted something a bit audacious."

 In terms of its success, Nars had no idea how the public would react.
 "I never anticipated Orgasm becoming so successful.
 Looking back, I think the combination of the name and the shade made it so popular.
 Without such an audacious name, I don't know if it would have become so iconic."
-But it did, and fast.
-Orgasm blush was the first blush I ever applied to my face, and the story's the same for most women I've spoken with.
+But it did—fast.
+Orgasm blush was the first blush I personally ever applied to my face, and the story's the same for most women I've spoken with.
 It's the number one-selling blush in the United States to this day.

-A testament to its inclusiveness, the color is universal.
+A testament to its inclusivity, the color is universal.
 It truly looks good on any skin tone.
 I wondered if that was intentional, or if it just worked out that way purely by luck.
 "Orgasm is special because it happens to suit all skin tones," Nars explained.
 "The pink color and subtle shimmer gives you a natural flush.
 It’s flattering for so many women."

 Broullard agrees: "Orgasm is a blush that is different from all others because it blends warm and cool tones—the mix of peach, pink, and gold are balanced perfectly."
 That, and the pigment allows for a soft application or a heavy one depending on your mood.
 "For a soft effect, I recommend using the Yachiyo Kabuki Brush ($40), and for a richer effect, try the Blush Brush #20 ($42)."